Westminster must investigate evidence of MPs raping children

 Hotspot 3: Westminster City Council real estate in the same period under the oversight of Shirley Porter, whose Tory councillors allegedly took part in 'paedophile parties' at Westminster City Council-owned Dolphin Square.
 Tory parliamentarians, apparatchiks and lobbyists were also involved in these, according to child abuse survivors.
 Moreover, there was alleged trafficking of children to Central London from Clwyd and Gwynedd children's homes (see below).

-Hotspot 4: Lambeth Borough Council children's homes during the same period under the oversight of Janet Boateng, wife of Labour's Paul Boateng - whom police recently sought to question over his links to former Lambeth Council children's home manager and convicted paedophile Michael John Carroll;
+Hotspot 4: Lambeth Borough Council children's homes during the same period under the oversight of Janet Boateng, wife of Labour's Paul Boateng - the former minister whom police recently sought to question over his links to former Lambeth Council children's home manager and convicted paedophile Michael John Carroll;

 Hotspot 5: Wales' Clwyd and Gwynedd children's homes, where Conservatives with links to prime minister Margaret Thatcher and Westminster Council's Dolphin Square reportedly preyed upon the vulnerable residents, trafficking some to child 'prostitution' [rape] in London (see above) and elsewhere;